oceaness/dock-rpi-rtsp-matrix/conf/README.md

 There are a few config files in this directory, please see below for information about each one.

-For a minimal configuration there are only two conf files you must edit.
+For a minimal configuration there are two conf files you must edit.
 The first is to enter your list of feed URLs in feeds.conf, and second, if you want more than 1 feed on the screen at a time, edit the `on_screen` option in pi_video_matrix.conf.

 ## pi_video_matrix.conf
 This is the configuration file for the pi_video_matrix program intended to display a matrix of video feeds such as those from a CCTV camera system (there is a known compatibility issue with Hikvision cameras).